EmemSamuelBS/Fintech-user-engagement-and-conversion-analytical-project-/README.md

-# 📊 Sunvest | Fintech Funnel & Churn Analysis (Excel + Power BI)
+# User Engagement, Funnel & Churn Analysis Project

-**A complete behavioral analytics and conversion optimization project for a fictional fintech brand.**
+**A complete behavioral, diagnostic and perdictive analytics and conversion optimization project for a fintech brand.**

 ---